Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

 - Grant the [required IAM permissions](https://cloud.google.com/bigquery/docs/tags#required_permissions) to apply tags to resources.

 #### Configuring tags in a model file
+To configure tags in a model file, refer to the following example:
 <File name='model.sql'>

 ```sql